Geometric Discord of any arbitrary dimensional bipartite system and its application in quantum key distribution: Conclusion

 \section{Conclusion}

-To summarize, we have derived the analytical expression of geometric discord for a two-qutrit ($3\otimes 3$) system, and then generalized the analytical expression of geometric discord for $d_1\otimes d_2$ dimensional system.
-Using the derived analytical formula for GQD, we study a few examples of product state, zero and non-zero discord separable states, NPT entangled states and PPT entangled states in $3\otimes 3$ and $4\otimes 4$ dimensional systems.
-Since geometric discord is a measure of quantum correlations so we tried to see whether there exist any relationship between the amount of entanglement contained in a state measured by negativity and the geometric discord of that state.
+To summarize, we have derived the analytical expression of geometric discord for a two-qutrit ($3\otimes 3$) system, and then generalized the analytical expression of geometric discord applicable to $d_1\otimes d_2$ dimensional system.
+Using the derived analytical formula for GQD, we analyzed a few examples of $3\otimes 3$ and $4\otimes 4$ dimensional systems and observed that GQD captures the presence of quantum correlations.
+For the states with no correlations, the GQD is zero.
+In case of separable states, the non-zero discord indicates the presence of quantum correlations.\\ Since geometric discord quantifies quantum correlations, we tried to see whether there exist any relationship between GQD and the amount of entanglement contained in a state measured by negativity.
 We found that there is a definite relationship between negativity and GQD for a given state but that relationship may not hold for all quantum states.
-We have calculated the GQD and negativity by taking a few examples and found that GQD may be greater than or less than the negativity for a quantum state under consideration.
+With the help of a few examples, we found that GQD may be greater than or less than the negativity for a quantum state under consideration.
 Further, we use the concept of geometric discord in studying the QKD protocols.
 In particular, we focus upon finding the lower bound for the distillable key rate $K_D$ in terms of GQD $D_G^{(d,d)}(\rho)$ when two communicating parties make use of private state $\sigma_{AB}$ for generating a secret key in the presence of an eavesdropper.
 We find that when $\sqrt{D_A^{(d,d)}\left(\frac{\sigma_0+\sigma_1}{2}\right)}\in [0.125,0.25]$, then $K_D<0$ and therefore the successful generation of the secret key is not guaranteed, where $\sigma_0$ and $\sigma_1$ represents the $d^2$ dimensional density matrices.
 The choice of $\sigma_0$ and $\sigma_1$ depends upon the communicating parties, and they may select them in such a way that $K_D>0$.
 We then discuss a few examples for both the cases when (i) $K_D>0$, i.e., the secret key is distributed between the communicating parties and (ii) $K_D<0$, i.e., the two parties fail to successfully generate a secret key.
-We observe that even if $\sigma_i$'s are taken as PPTES or separable states, the distillable key can still be generated. \\ The idea of using geometric discord for a successful key distribution protocol can offer a more effective approach because of the following reasons.
-Firstly, even though entanglement is considered to be essential for key distribution, it is not strictly necessary, i.e., separable states can be used too for successful generation of the secret key, when using private states for QKD.
-Secondly, the lower bound of $K_D$ ensures the successful generation of secret key between two communicating parties using private states in certain intervals of $D_A^{(d,d)}\left(\frac{\sigma_0+\sigma_1}{2}\right)$, which we found were missing in earlier work \cite{chi_2007}.
+We observe that even if $\sigma_i$'s are taken as PPTES or separable states, the distillable key can still be generated. \\ The idea of using geometric discord in a QKD protocol can offer a more effective approach because of the following reasons.
+First, our results reveal that generation of a secure key is possible even in the absence of entanglement, suggesting that the correlations beyond entanglement plays a crucial role in successful generation of the secret key.
+This result highlights GQD as a valuable resource for QKD and expands the possibilities for secure quantum communications.
+Second, the derived lower bound of $K_D$ ensures the successful generation of secret key between two communicating parties using private states in certain intervals of $D_A^{(d,d)}\left(\frac{\sigma_0+\sigma_1}{2}\right)$, which we found were missing in earlier work \cite{chi_2007}. \\ In future work, we would like to study the performance of GQD based QKD protocols under more realistic noisy quantum channels such as amplitude damping, phase damping and depolarizing channels.
+In addition to this, it would also be interesting to extend the presented work to multi-party scenario.